 Focus on RPM instead of CPM

-If you work with online ads you are most likely familiar with both the term CPM and the term RPM
+If you work with online ads you are most likely familiar with both the term CPM and the term RPM.
+This article focuses on what rpm is in advertising and how rpm vs cpm differs from each other.

 Background with blue elements.